Home

 Cottontails are Missouri's classic small-game quarry — a beginner's first hunt and a veteran's favorite excuse to run the beagles.
 Rabbit season runs October 1, 2026 through February 15, 2027, overlapping the best of fall and winter.
 This guide lays out the 2026–27 opening and closing dates, the daily and possession limits, the swamp-rabbit sub-limit that trips people up, which species are legal, and the permits you need before you hit the brush.

-Part of our full Missouri hunting seasons guide — see also squirrel, deer, turkey, duck, and gigging seasons.
+Part of our full Missouri hunting seasons guide — see also squirrel, deer, turkey, duck, teal, and gigging seasons.

 • Season Dates